minyjack88/GameRodeo/Edge of Space/Assets/Realistic Effects Pack/Readme.txt

 Or a shot towards the target:
 effectSettings.Target = Enemy;
+Also, you can check "UseMoveVector" and set vector of motion (eg effectSettings.MoveVector = Vector3.forward)

 - MoveSpeed: allows you to adjust the speed of the projectile.